UnstableDesign/overshot-generator/README.md

 # overshot pattern generator
-This is a Processing sketch that allows someone to design a specific overshot pattern using key commands.
-I used it in my own weaving practice to more quickly "sketch" and visualize different combinations of overshot patterns that would automatically translate into the threading pattern.
+This is a Processing sketch that allows someone to design a specific overshot pattern using text commands.
+I used it in my own weaving practice to more quickly "sketch" and visualize different combinations of overshot patterns.
+As I type, the code would automatically translate into the threading pattern and show me a crude simulation of how the colors would overlap with different treadling combinations.

-The generator is written with Processing and will require one to download Processing in order to open and run the file.
+The generator is written with [Processing](https://processing.org/) and will require one to download Processing in order to open and run the file.
 When the file is running, the software will generate the overshot pattern based on the commands the user inputs.

 This code is written to generate an overshot pattern for an 8-shaft loom (though only 6 of the shafts are used).
-It is based on a loom (e.g. my loom) which will be warped at 30 epi and will contain a total of 780 warps (for a 26" wide weave).
+It is based on my loom, which is warped at 30 epi with 8/2 raw cotton and will contain a total of 780 warps (for a 26" wide weave).
 The color scheme displayed in the generator assumes a white warp and tan and red sections within the weft.
-I intend to use a floating selvedge on the loom to keep the edges well formed.
+I intend to use a floating selvedge to keep the edges well formed.

 # inspiration
-I generated this base pattern from a textile I saw a friend, Kristina Andersen's house.
+I generated this base pattern from a textile I saw at a good friend, Kristina Andersen's, house.
 The weave was designed and fabricated originally by Ruth Bergesen (Kristina's godmother).
-Unlike the other overshot patterns that I have seen, this pattern slighlty overlaps the floating sections between successive weft rows.
+Unlike the other overshot patterns that I have seen, this pattern slighlty overlaps the floating sections between successive weft sections.
 This overlapping gives it a more interesting texture (in my opinion).
 The weft coloring alternates along the length of the fabric.

 ![The Original Weave](http://unstable.design/wp-content/uploads/2019/10/original.jpg)